AvinashAnalytics/credit_score_classification/README.md

 3. **Installation & Usage**: Provides clear instructions for running the project.
 4. **Model Evaluation**: Summarizes the performance of different models.
 5. **Contributing Guidelines**: Clear instructions for contributing to the project.

-### Notes:
-- The `<blink>` tag may **not work on all platforms** (GitHub doesn't support it), but it is used here for emphasis.
-- This is a **pure Markdown** file, making it easy to upload to GitHub and use in your repositories.

-### How to Use:
-- Save the content in a **README.md** file.
-- Upload it to your GitHub repository, and the content will display with the **project title blinking** (where supported).

-This version is clean, professional, and optimized for GitHub, while the title’s blinking effect adds a dynamic touch.